ecmwf-training/c3s-training-submodule-sat-obs-hydro-cryo/intro.md

 ### Ice sheet velocity

-This tutorial will demonstrate how to plot velocity maps and flow vectors of the Greenland Ice Sheet and its major outlet glaciers, using ice velocity data from the Copernicus Climate Change Service (C3S).
+This tutorial will demonstrate how to plot velocity maps and flow vectors of the Greenland ice sheet and its major outlet glaciers, using ice velocity data from the Copernicus Climate Change Service (C3S).

 It will show you how to download data from the C3S Climate Data Store (CDS), plot the maps and and display flow vectors on top.